OccupyMars2025/OccupyMars2025/README.md

 #### feat: 2025/6/28, run 5km in 22:20, Average Pace: 4:28/km, "For the first time, my average pace reached 4:30/km, and I set a new fastest 1 km pace at 4:02."
 #### feat: 2025/6/28, fastest 1 km pace:  4:02
 #### 2025/6/1 6:09-8:21: run a half marathon in 1:51:53
+## feat: 2025/6/30: run 10km in 47:37.
+Since I began training for 10 km runs in 2019, I finally broke the 50-minute barrier today (June 30, 2025), clocking 47 minutes 37 seconds.
+My previous best, set around 2022, was 51 minutes.
+What once felt like an unbridgeable chasm—those “50 minutes”—has now been crossed with ease, and it doesn’t seem so daunting after all.
+I wasn’t even in top form today; I was still settling in over the first 3 kilometres.

 #### feat: 2025/6/5,  40 pull-ups in a row